sheilbronn/Manage-Gluon-MQTT/README.md

 * *ffgluonreconfigure*: Reset to configured values and states
 * *gluondata*: Lots of Gluon configuration data
 * *machine-data*: Version and CPU info of the node
-* *speedtest*: Get a larger file, measure the time it takes and calculate download speed im MB/s
+* *speedtest*: Get a large file, measure the time it takes and calculate download speed im MB/s
 * *status*: Load and uptime of the node
 * *localclients*: Amount and fingerprints of clients attached to the node
 * *nodeinfo* ...